 Master of Illusion: Some illusion creatures are unusually powerful, but have drawbacks to represent their unreality like returning themselves to your hand after each fight, or being sent to the graveyard if any spell or ability even targets one of them.

 Mind Rape: Blue's milling ability is often flavored as erasing memories.
+But, because it goes for the deck rather than the hand, it's more gentle than Black's Mind Rape.

 No Sell: Counterspell and its legacy.
 When a player's spell is countered, throwing the card away is a common response.